Organizational Summary

 The Aid and Education Project, Inc.

-The Aid and Education Project, Inc. is a nonprofit 501(c)(3) charity dedicated to promoting Education, Health, and
+is a nonprofit 501(c)(3) charity dedicated to promoting Education, Health, and Cultural

-Cultural Preservation in indigenous communities in
+Preservation in indigenous communities in Guatemala and Mexico.
+The organization has no political or

 EDUCATIONAL